What does it look like?

 Alligator weed is a perennial amphibious (aquatic and terrestrial) plant.
 It is typically bottom-rooted at the margins with floating mats which spread across the water surface.
 It can also be deep-rooted in wet soils.

 The stems are hollow and buoyant; leaves are green, hairless, waxy, with a conspicuous midrib (4 x 10cm long).
 The flowers resemble those of white clover but are smaller and each cluster is produced on a long stalk.

 Alligator weed prefers temperate climates and is found in still or slow-moving water bodies, including lakes, streams and drainage channels (also tolerating brackish water).
 Terrestrial habitats including pasture, cropland and gardens.

-Alligator weed is very hardy and is a strong competitor, tolerating a wide range of environmental conditions and disturbance regimes, and is resistant to flooding/submergence.
-It prefers full sun but is more shade tolerant than typical pasture grasses, therefore may be advantaged by slight shading.
+Alligator weed is very hardy and is a strong competitor, tolerating a wide range of environmental conditions and disturbance regimes, including flooding/submergence.
+It prefers full sun but is more shade tolerant than typical pasture grasses, therefore it may be advantaged by slight shading.